mikechen66/C-Program-Language/C-Standard-Library/C-Standard-Library-v1/README.md

 ## Examples

-Some of the sub-directories including the file of float including the practical examples such as enquires.c and paranoia.c.
+Some of the sub-directories including the file of float including the practical examples such as enquire.c and paranoia.c.
 Each of programs has more than 1000 lines of code.
 It is quite useful for a further learning and understanding of C languages.